An Experimentally Informed Continuum Grain Boundary Model: The Continuum Grain Boundary Model

 We work in 1 space dimension ($x$) and time ($t$), with the spatial domain ($\Omega$) being the interval $[0,L]$.
 The free energy of the system (\textit{F}) is assumed to be of the form

 where $\varphi \left( \partial_x \theta, \partial_x^2\theta, l \right) $ is the overall free energy density given by

 Here, the length scale $l$, a typical grain boundary width, is involved in the definition of the function $\phi$ and the material parameter $\epsilon$.
-The latter is required on dimensional grounds, and represents an energetic penalty to sharp kinks in the orientation profile.
+The latter is required on dimensional grounds and represents an energetic penalty to sharp kinks in the orientation profile.

-The chosen class of the energy density is roughly justified as follows: assuming the energy density at any point $x$ to be a function of the misorientation, $\Delta \theta (x)$, at that point over a length scale of $l$,
+The chosen class of the energy density is roughly justified as follows.
+Assuming the energy density at any point $x$ to be a function of the misorientation, $\Delta \theta (x)$, at that point over a length scale of $l$, is given by

 Thus, for a system free energy written as $\int_\Omega \Phi (\Delta \theta) \, dx $, the energy density can be approximated to leading orders as